ClaudiaCalero/ClaudiaCalero/README.md

 Hi, nice to meet you!
 My name is Clàudia, and I’m a software developer with a background in fashion design.
 Inspired by friends working in tech and encouraged by their mentorship, I decided to pursue a new career path.

 Since then, I have continuously invested in my learning through personal projects, self-study, specialized courses, bootcamps, hackathons, and formal education.
-I completed an 850-hour FullStack Bootcamp at [Factoría F5](https://factoriaf5.org/), a Backend Bootcamp at [IronHack](https://ironhack.com/), and recently finished a Higher Degree in Multiplatform Application Development (DAM) at [IFP](https://www.ifp.es/).

-I believe continuous learning is one of the most important aspects of being a developer, which is why I explore new technologies through personal projects, hackathons, and specialized courses.
-This mindset recently led me to complete a six-month internship at Grup Montaner, where I contributed to the company's digital transformation initiatives.
+I completed an 850-hour FullStack Bootcamp at [Factoría F5](https://factoriaf5.org/), a Backend Bootcamp at [IronHack](https://ironhack.com/), and recently finished a Higher Degree in Multiplatform Application Development (DAM) at [IFP](https://www.ifp.es/), which included a six-month internship at Grup Montaner, where I contributed to the company's digital transformation initiatives.

 During my internship, I worked with Java, Python, TypeScript, Camunda, and RPA solutions, helping to automate business processes and improve operational workflows.
 I collaborated on workflow modeling, process automation, frontend development, and user interface design, gaining experience across different stages of the software development lifecycle.
 This role gave me exposure to real-world software projects, collaborative workflows, agile environments, and enterprise process automation.

-Before entering the tech industry, I studied pattern making, clothing, and fashion design.
-This creative background helps me bring both technical and design perspectives when building user-friendly applications.

 I’m excited to continue learning, collaborating with talented teams, and building meaningful software solutions.